shawenyao/jekyll-now/_posts/2022-06-27-Stack-Overflow-The-LED.md

   <img src="https://shawenyao.github.io/Photos/TheKeyV2/logo.jpg" />
 </div>

 Originally inspired by a meme, Stack Overflow recently started shipping for its `The Key V2` macropad.
 On top of the signature 3-button layout, V2 added support for RGB lightning, enabling it to function not only as an input device but an output one as well.
-In this post, we are going to let the keyboard shine whenever there are any unread notifications.
+In this post, we are going to **let the keyboard shine whenever there are any unread notifications**.

 A quick rundown of all the mumbo jumbos:
 * [Stack Overflow The Key](https://drop.com/buy/stack-overflow-the-key-v2-macropad): A Stack-Overflow-branded macropad with 3 buttons, dedicated to performing copy and paste by default (i.e., CTRL, C and V).
 V2 added RGB support.